 One might be tempted to say that G2Crowd has passed the test, and in a way, they had.
 This sentiment would be echoed by G2Crowd’s press release of May 24, 2017.

 “There is a paradigm shift occurring as B2B buyers increasingly behave like consumers, relying on authentic online reviews and social media to make purchase decisions and no other company is better suited to catalyze this market opportunity than G2 Crowd.”

 I have no reason to believe that G2Crowd’s reviews are not authentic, and many have the person’s LinkedIn profile and show as verified.
 But that is not the end of the matter.
 Once again, if bad applications can receive good ratings, then “authenticity” does not appear to be the magic elixir that it is presented to be.
-And secondly, a vast number of consultants in the particular applications are leaving reviews — and surprise surprise, those reviews are nearly always glowing.
+Secondly, many consultants in the particular applications are leaving reviews — and surprise, surprise, those reviews are nearly always glowing.
 That alone tips the review average due to this bias.
 The more consultants can pump up applications they work in, the more money they stand to make.

 From the bigger picture, G2Crowd appears to have some bias.
 I say this because if reduced quality applications get excellent ratings, then the rating system is not effective.
-And the questions arise, why this application received not only good scores but in 4 cases a perfect score (5 stars).
+And the questions arise, why this application received good scores and 4 cases a perfect score (5 stars).
 Again, this may be the bias of who decides to write reviews.

 I found a similar overestimation in other poor quality applications on G2Crowd.
-I do not know the answer to that question, but I have a few ideas that I will discuss at the end of this article, and which leads to the next topic, which is G2Crowd’s vendor funded business model.
+I do not know the answer to that question, but I have a few ideas that I will discuss at the end of this article, leading to the next topic, which is G2Crowd’s vendor-funded business model.